a-patel/a-patel/README.md

 ### Hi there, I'm [Ashish!](https://aashishpatel.netlify.app) 👋

 Ashish is a Technology Architect in the Cloud space.
 He has a strong background in software engineering, he has been coding with C#, and .NET Core for the past 12+ years.
-In recent times, Ashish has been focused on Multi-Cloud, DevOps, and Multi-tenant SaaS development.
+In recent times, Ashish has been focused on Multi-Cloud, DevOps, and SaaS development.
 He is energetic and a geek who loves his job.
 He lives and breathes all the technologies he works with.